 My coaching client, let’s call her Jenny, had a dilemma.
 She was simultaneously the co-owner of a successful health publishing company and the mother of two boys under the age of three.
-Her company had experienced a meteoric rise from virtually no sales in 2008 to thousands of sales of her program per day by 2011, yet she was struggling to separate work and family life.
+Her company had experienced a meteoric rise from virtually no sales in 2008 to thousands of sales of her program per day, yet she was struggling to separate work and family life.

 In our first coaching call we focused exclusively on setting up her weekly schedule to dedicate blocks of time to specific tasks.
 She went from having a daily to-do list that was longer than her organic grocery shopping list to a small set of important items that must be done on specific days of the week.
 For example, on Monday, she dedicated two three-hour blocks of time to content creation.
 In contrast, Tuesdays were dedicated to email and spending time in activities with her three year old son.
 We were off to a great start in making her more happy and productive.